Field Operation

 South Sudan

-South Sudan witnessed a fleeting period of peace after the signing of the Revitalised Peace Agreement in 2018.
-But recent intercommunal conflicts coupled with climatic shocks, such as unprecedented flooding, and economic shrinkages resulting from COVID-19 have reversed many of the advancements made and newly adds to the number of protection risks experienced by people.
-Opposition groups proliferate in the country with indignant violations of ceasefire agreements and undermine efforts to address food security, displacement, vulnerability due to climate change, lack of services and violence.
+South Sudan witnessed a fleeting period of peace after the signing of the Revitalized Peace Agreement in 2018 (R-ARCSS).
+But continuous intercommunal conflicts across the country, military clashes, and economic decay coupled with climatic shocks have reversed many of the advancements made and newly added to the number of protection risks experienced by people.
+Opposition groups proliferate in the country with indignant violations of ceasefire agreements and undermine efforts to address sustainable and durable solutions, food security, displacement, and other social vulnerabilities of civilians.

-South Sudan has an agropastoral economy—the weak national infrastructure, governance and systems to cope with natural hazards is therefore striking at the root of people’s subsistence.
-It has triggered a cycle of displacement, with many unable to return home and those who are left behind, are landlocked without adequate access to humanitarian and protection services.
+South Sudan has an agropastoral economy—the weak national infrastructure, governance, and systems to cope with natural hazards are therefore striking at the root of people’s subsistence.
+It has triggered a cycle of displacement, with many unable to return home and those who are left behind are landlocked without adequate access to humanitarian and protection services.

 intro